How to Build a Waterworks Pipeline in 10 Easy Steps

 Inspectors also check pipes are joined properly in the correct way and form a single continuous length of pipe.

-8) Recording and Surveys
+8) Recording and Surveying

 Next, workers perform more surveys.
 They record what’s known as “as-built” footage to show the waterworks pipeline’s length, depth, and makeup.